 Funding from lenders also often requires large upfront amounts of cash.
-Lenders often require down payments of up to 30%, and they may require considerable sums as collateral.
-Lenders also frequently require business loan applicants to collateralize a loan with a home, boat or other assets.
+Lenders often require down payments of up to 30 percent, and they may require considerable sums as collateral.
+Lenders also frequently require business loan applicants to collateralize a loan with a home, boat, or other assets.

-No wonder that, of current and future business owners surveyed in 2019 Small Business Trends, 33% said that concerns about lack of capital and cash flow were their largest challenges.
+No wonder that, of current and future business owners surveyed in 2019 Small Business Trends, 33 percent said that concerns about lack of capital and cash flow were their largest challenges.